Cpetak/urchin_adaptation/Step6.md

 Folders:

-WGS/angsd_new/ for angsd output, WGS/angsd_new/pairwise_fst_cleaned for all other files and scripts
+WGS/angsd_new/ for angsd outputs, WGS/angsd_new/pairwise_fst_cleaned for all other files and scripts

 First, I run angsd on each population separately.
 E.g.